-Coming into this festive season, many people are planning their end of year parities and client gifts.
-Whilst it is the time for celebration, planning ahead can lead to some always welcome tax savings.
+Coming into this festive season, many people are planning their end of year parties and client gifts.
+Whilst it is the time for celebration, planning ahead may lead to some always welcome Fringe Benefits Tax (FBT) savings.

-Along with some helpful guidance around FBT, here’s our top tips to save you FBT this festive season.
+Here are our top tips to help minimise your FBT exposure this festive season.

 What is FBT?

-At first instance a Christmas party could be considered such a benefit and FBT could more than double the cost of the celebrations.
-However planning the circumstances of your Christmas party could result in an FBT exemption for your celebrations, particularly where the per head costs are kept below $300.
+At first instance an end of year party could be considered such a benefit and FBT could more than double the cost of the celebrations.
+However, with effective planning, your Christmas party could be structured in such a way that could result in an FBT exemption particularly where the per head costs are kept below $300.

 Our top tips for limiting your FBT exposure

 Use the actual method to value meal entertainment fringe benefits (contact your adviser to understand this method further).